 US Shuttle Museum Pieces

-Recipient organizations include the Kennedy Space Center Visitor's Complex in Florida (Atlantis );the California Science Center in LA (Endeavor ); the Smithsonian Institution flight-related facility in Virginia (Discovery ); and NYC's Intrepid Sea, Air & Space Museum (Enterprise prototype, non-functional).
+Recipients did include Kennedy Space Center Visitor's Complex in Florida (Atlantis); the California Science Center in LA (Endeavour ); the Smithsonian Institution flight-related annex in Virginia (Discovery ); and NYC's Intrepid Sea, Air & Space Museum (Enterprise prototype, non-functional).
 Challenger and Columbia were lost in explosions.
-The Kennedy Space Center award of a retired shuttle is the only site that makes sense of the award group.
-The Virginia facility is a Smithsonian annex and not as well attended.
-The other two are based on future tourist trade.

 Politics and low-bidding construction traditions have at times led to much waste of money, time, and human life in the US Space Program.
 Not all of this has been covered well by the media.